Time Pressure in Software Engineering: A Systematic Review: Empirical results

-\citet{nan2009impact} investigated the inverted U-shaped relationship (the initial pressure improves, but after a certain point, the pressure decreases performance) of budget and schedule pressure of 66 projects the authors found with suitable data from a single large company (\$25 billion/year).
+\citet{nan2009impact} investigated the inverted U-shaped relationship (the initial pressure improves, but after a certain point, the pressure decreases performance) of budget and schedule pressure of 66 projects.
 They used regression models to predict the cycle time and development effort using budget and schedule pressure while controlling for the process maturity, size, complexity, and quality of the projects.
-For budget pressure, a U-shaped relationship was found: the quadratic term of budget pressure had a statistically significant effect.
-This was found both when predicting the cycle time and the development effort.
-Thus, a small amount of budget pressure is good, but too much budget pressure is not beneficial.
-For schedule pressure, an inverted U-shaped relationship was not supported.
-Furthermore, the linear terms of schedule pressure were negative.
-This means that an increase in schedule pressure always reduced the cycle time or development effort.
-From the paper appendix, we found that quality had a negative correlation with budget pressure (-0.51) but a positive correlation with schedule pressure (0.51).
-Thus, we could see this as evidence that schedule pressure increases development speed while, surprisingly, improving quality.
-However, for increasing budget pressure, quality is reduced.
+For budget pressure, they found a U-shaped relationship.
+Furthermore, the linear terms of schedule pressure were negative, meaning an increase in schedule pressure reduced the cycle time and development effort.
+From the paper appendix, we found that quality had a negative correlation with budget pressure (-0.51), but a positive correlation with schedule pressure (0.51).

-In an earlier work, ~\citet{nan2003impact} conducted a similar investigation in a large company (\$1 billion/year).
+In earlier work, \citet{nan2003impact} conducted a similar investigation in a large company (\$1 billion/year).
 They found that time pressure (schedule) had a U-shaped relation with cycle time or effort.
 They also found that pressure had a non-statistically significant relationship with quality.
 However, this earlier work omitted many details, such as sample size and did not show the statistical values, making the results less trustworthy.

-In an investigation of the sources of errors in 209 software projects, ~\citet{cataldo2010sources} found that time pressure measured as concurrent execution of tasks was the most important source of errors (p $<$ 0.01).
-In the regression model, the expected number of defects increased by 47.1\% when the value measuring time pressure changed from the minimum to maximum value.